AKapett/SDR_Quota_Setting_Bayesian_Model/README.md

 # SDR Territory Quota Forecasting with Bayesian Modeling

-This project analyzes SDR performance data to fairly forecast territory-level quotas and estimate the **probability that each SDR will hit their target** using Bayesian inference.
-Below is the execution in Jupyter as well as an interactive dashboard reporting on performance across employees, region, product, and opportunity type.
-A second dashboard shows trends in performance over time for those same factors.
+This project analyzes SDR performance data to strategically forecast territory-level quotas and estimate the probability that each SDR will meet their target using Bayesian inference.
+The execution is presented in Jupyter, alongside an interactive Tableau dashboard reporting performance across employees, regions, products, and opportunity types.
+A second dashboard visualizes performance trends over time.

-This project highlights the capabilities to use multiple temporal and revenue contributing factors to strategically set quotas as well as confidently predict performance using Bayesian probabilities.

 -> [Notebook](https://github.com/AKapett/SDR_Quota_Setting_Bayesian_Model/blob/main/SDR%20%20Quota%20Forecasting%20%26%20Rep%20Bayesian.ipynb)